 A good Operating Agreement should give a detailed account of which members can make high-level decisions and the ownership percentages that belong to each member.
 The Operating Agreement should also define the roles of each of the members, and explain the relationships that each member has with each other.
 It should detail the ownership percentages, as well as the shares of profits and losses that each member should receive.

 The Operating Agreement must explain what. happens if a member leaves, as well as what should happen if a new member is accepted into the business.
-If you use this model for your Operating Agreement, you’ll provide your business with not only business operation instructions, but detailed information about what steps must take place if there is a disagreement between the members of the LLC.
+If you use this model for your Operating Agreement, you’ll provide your business with not only business operation instructions, but detailed information about what steps must take place if a disagreement arises between the members of the LLC.

 The Operating Agreement is a pretty important document and its words can very much either aid or hinder the success of your business because of the outlined items in it that define how your business will be run.

 As you can probably tell, your business is pretty much obligated to run in the manner described by your Operating Agreement so if you get it wrong your business growth could be stunted and its business progress could be slowed because of the faulty instructions you wrote in your agreement that didn’t provide for things like adaptation and innovation.
 If you get the Operating Agreement right, your business will succeed and flourish because it’s not confined to a flawed Operating Agreement.

 If you’re a new LLC or haven’t written an Operating Agreement before and you’re worried about getting it right (and understandably so), then a couple of options are available to you.

 The first is that Northwest Registered Agent provides an Operating Agreement template for free here.
 If you’d like a guide to help you with the words that make up your agreement, then a lot of LLC formation services offer Operating Agreements with their services.
 If you want to form your LLC yourself without using an LLC formation service, several online legal services can help guide you through the legalities of the agreement without actually writing and filing it for you.